KratosMultiphysics/Examples/particle_mechanics/validation/cantilever_beam_2D_static/README.md

 ## Case Specification

 The static analysis of a 2D cantilever beam subjected to its self-weight under the assumptions of plain strain is presented here.
+Regarding the formulation, it is irreducible, where the unknown is the displacement.
-The beam is modelled with a hyperelastic material:
+Moreover, the beam is modelled with a hyperelastic material:
 * Density (_&rho;_): 1000 Kg/m<sup>3</sup>
 * Young's modulus (_E_):  90 MPa
 * Poisson ratio (_&nu;_): 0